ibexa/documentation-developer/docs/release_notes/ez_platform_v1.13.0_lts.md

 The new Link manager enables you to manage all links to external websites that are embedded in the whole site, whether in Rich Text or in URL Field.
-You can edit a link in the manager and it will be updated automatically in all content items.
+You can edit a link in the manager and it's updated automatically in all content items.

 ![Link Manager](link_manager.png)